-Henry Stacy Marks England
+Henry Stacy Marks Biography | Oil Paintings

 9-13-1829 London, ENG - 1-9-1898 London, ENG

-When his father's business as a lawyer failed, Henry Stacy Marks had to support not only his wife, but his family of origin, including his mother and three younger brothers, on the proceeds of his art.
+Henry Stacy Marks enrolled at the Royal Academy Schools in 1851 and had his first exhibit at the Royal Academy two years later.
+When his father's business as a lawyer failed, Henry Stacy Marks had to support not only his wife, his mother, and three younger brothers, on the proceeds of his art.

 Henry Stacy Marks supplemented his income from painting by carrying out decorative work for various patrons.
 These included the Minton works, for the stained-glass manufacturers Clayton and Bell, by designing a frieze for the outside wall of the Royal Albert Hall, and for the house of the artist Lawrence Alma-Tadema.
 Marks' most important patron was Hugh Grosvenor, 1st Duke of Westminster.
 Marks worked on decorations for the duke's house, Eaton Hall.
-For this purpose he painted two canvasses 35 feet (11 m) long of Chaucer's pilgrims, and twelve panels of birds.
+For this purpose, he painted two canvasses 35 feet (11 m) long of Chaucer's pilgrims, and twelve panels of birds.

 Art Movement: Pre-Raphaelites

-Influences: James Mathews Leigh, François Edouard Picot
+Artists Influencing Henry Stacy Marks: James Mathews Leigh, François Edouard Picot